-\begin{remark} These conditions are related to the sample size, initialization, and signal strength of GMMs.
-Condition (\rom{1}) requires the sample size of tasks in $S$ be similar, and $\max_{k \in S}n_k$ be comparable to the maximum sample size among all tasks.
-Similar conditions can be found in \cite{duan2022adaptive}.
-Conditions (\rom{2}) and (\rom{3}) require that the initialization should not be too far away from the truth, which is commonly assumed in either the analysis of EM algorithm \citep{redner1984mixture, balakrishnan2017statistical, cai2019chime} or other iterative algorithms like the local estimation used in semi-parametric models \citep{carroll1997generalized, li2008variable} and adaptive Lasso \citep{zou2006adaptive}.
-Condition (\rom{4}) requires that the signal strength of GMM (in terms of Mahalanobis distance) is strong enough, which is usually assumed in literature about the likelihood-based methods of GMMs \citep{dasgupta2013two, azizyan2013minimax, balakrishnan2017statistical, cai2019chime}.
-The last condition is the requirement of the sample size of tasks in $S$.
+\begin{remark} These are common and mild conditions related to the sample size, initialization, and signal-to-noise ratio of GMMs.
+Condition (\rom{1}) requires the maximum sample size of all tasks not to be much larger than the average sample size of tasks in $S$.
+Similar conditions can be found in \cite{duan2023adaptive}.
+Condition (\rom{2}) is the requirement of the sample size of tasks in $S$.
 The usual condition for low-dimensional single-task learning is $n_k \gtrsim p$ \citep{cai2019chime}.
-The additional $\log K$ term arises from the simultaneous control of performance on all tasks in $S$, where $S$ can be as large as $1:K$. \end{remark}
+The additional $\log K$ term arises from the simultaneous control of performance on all tasks in $S$, where $S$ can be as large as $1:K$.
+Condition (\rom{3}) requires that the initialization should not be too far away from the truth, which is commonly assumed in either the analysis of EM algorithm \citep{redner1984mixture, balakrishnan2017statistical, cai2019chime} or other iterative algorithms like the local estimation used in semi-parametric models \citep{carroll1997generalized, li2008variable} and adaptive Lasso \citep{zou2006adaptive}.
+The two possible forms considered in this condition are due to the fact that binary GMM is only identifiable up to label permutation.
+Condition (\rom{4}) requires that the signal strength of GMM (in terms of Mahalanobis distance) is strong enough, which is usually assumed in the literature about the likelihood-based methods of GMMs \citep{dasgupta2000two, azizyan2013minimax, balakrishnan2017statistical, cai2019chime}. \end{remark}